law973/workit-landing-page/README.md

 - CSS Flexbox
 - Media queries
 - SCSS
-- SCSS extends and mixins
+- SCSS mixins
 - CSS/SCSS variables
 - Mobile-first workflow

 ### What I Learned

-The curved ornamental borders for the hero and value sections, along with the hover/focus state of the primary button, made me learn more about the clip-path property.
+The curved ornamental borders for the hero and value sections, along with the hover/focus state of the primary button, made me learn more about the clip-path property (though I changed the method for creating the curved borders after my inital solution was submitted).
 I also became more familiar with calc() when shaping the primary button's outline and positioning the background patterns.

 Here's a snippet of CSS code I'm proud of: